EricBriscoe/discarr/memory-bank/progress.md

 ## Evolution of Project Decisions
 - **Initial Implementation**: Focused on core features and API connectivity.
-- **Bug Discovery**: A runtime `TypeError` and a timeout issue in the `/cleanup` command revealed gaps in async programming and UX patterns.
+- **Bug Discovery**: A persistent timeout issue in the `/cleanup` command revealed a subtle bug where synchronous permission checks were blocking the event loop.
-- **Decision to Improve Testing**: The bugs highlighted the need for command-level regression tests to catch logical errors.
+- **Decision to Improve Testing**: The bugs highlighted the need for command-level regression tests to catch logical and async-related errors.
 - **Memory bank**: These files record project context and progress.
 - **Timestamp and command responses**: Relative timestamps render correctly, and `/cleanup` sends an initial response before editing it.
+- **Async Purity**: Reinforced the decision to make any function that could potentially perform I/O asynchronous.